 As a seller, you can go to a Patagonia or Worn Wear store to hand in your clothes.
 Before reselling, they evaluate your clothes’ form.
 They’ll repair and sell them if their condition is good enough.
 Otherwise, they’ll recycle them in their production lines.

 My favorite feature lies in their selling user interface.
 It’s super simple to sort and filter between the available sizes and colors.

 They also state the clothes’ condition as either excellent or good.
 If there’s something they couldn’t repair, like discolorations, they’ll clearly mention it.

 It does happen to be a bit pricier than a typical thrift store, but is a great option if you love Patagonia and want to support their mission.

 Etsy – An Online Thrift Store with a Crafting Background

 Since 2005, Etsy has provided an online platform for creative crafters to showcase their skills and earn money.
-Most people don’t know they also have a huge collection of secondhand and vintage clothing.
-This is great for buyers, but isn’t quite as easy for sellers.
+Most people don’t know they also have a huge collection of secondhand and vintage clothing and is one of my personal favorites for vintage finds online.
+Etsy is great for buyers, but isn’t quite as easy for sellers.

 Selling clothes on Etsy isn’t as easy as the other options.
 Due to their focus on crafts, their system favors sellers with bigger sales and lots of positive reviews.
-Therefore, if you have nothing more than an old dress or a jacket to sell, Etsy might not be for you.
+Therefore, if you only have an old dress or a jacket to sell, Etsy might not be for you.

 On the other hand, Etsy would be your best bet if you’re trying to open a small thrift store, or if you already have one offline.
 It’d be a huge plus if you’re adding your crafty creations to what you’re selling.